BuraimoDaniel98/BuraimoDaniel98/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Automation Webscraping
+- 🔭 I’m currently working on Automating Webscraping
 - 🌱 I’m currently learning Scikit
 - 👯 I’m looking to collaborate on Python
 - 🤔 I’m looking for help with Azure